Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Car:

 Drive 1.5 hours south to the coastal town of Puntarenas.
 From here, go on the car ferry across the Gulf of Nicoya, which takes about 1 hour.
 You’ll arrive in Paquera, and it takes another 1.5 hours to reach Santa Teresa.
-In total, it’s about 4-5 hours to make the whole journey.
+In total, it took us about 4-5 hours to make the whole journey.

 costa rica ferry

-Alternatively, you can drive the whole journey on land, which is roughly the same amount of time (but you’ll spend longer in the car).
-Plus, the experience of the boat is really worthwhile for a different way to travel!
+We also researched the option of driving the whole journey on land, which is roughly the same amount of time.
+However, you’ll spend longer in the car, and we think the experience of the boat is really worthwhile!

 Costa Rica ebook